DeclanChidlow/vale.rocks/src/posts/the-implementation-of-this-site.md

 ### Comments

 Given that this is a static site and my readership is generally of the variety that frequents GitHub, I've employed [Giscus](https://giscus.app) for comment functionality.
-This essentially uses the [discussion page](https://github.com/DeclanChidlow/vale.rocks/discussions) of my website's repo on GitHub as a database.
+This uses the [discussion page](https://github.com/DeclanChidlow/vale.rocks/discussions) of my website's repo on GitHub as what is essentially a database.

-### Link icons
+### Link Icons

 Hyperlinks are the backbone of the web, and I employ some rudimentary CSS regex to suffix most links with icons to indicate if they link to an anchor within the page or an external location.
 Links within this site aren't suffixed.
 While it would be possible to extend beyond this and start fetching favicons for each link as seen in [TurnTrout's 'The Pond'](https://turntrout.com), I feel that is beyond scope for my site and adds unnecessary complexity.